Skip to main content

 external executable

 This is any other external command, such as systemctl and python.
 This will be represented in which by the path to the executable.
-When STDOUT is a TTY, which will also print the destination path of any symlinks too.
+When stdout is a TTY, which will also print the destination path of any symlinks too.

 In type, it is represented by the term executable.